- Fractional Aircraft Ownership Expenses

-In a fractional aircraft ownership program, a group of individuals or companies purchase a share of an aircraft together, and then pay a monthly management fee to cover the costs of maintenance, insurance, and other expenses.
+In a fractional aircraft ownership program, a group of individuals or companies purchase a share of an aircraft together and then pay a monthly management fee to cover the costs of maintenance, insurance, and other expenses.
 The aircraft is then managed and operated by a professional management company, which provides a full-service experience, including flight planning, scheduling, and maintenance.

 Fractional aircraft ownership can be a cost-effective solution for those who fly frequently, but not enough to justify the expense of full aircraft ownership.
-With fractional ownership, your cost to fly are limited to the direct operating costs of the aircraft, and your on-going fixed and variable costs are shared across the pool of fractional owners of the aircraft, and you don’t have to worry about the costs of maintaining and storing the aircraft.
+With fractional ownership, your cost to fly is limited to the direct operating costs of the aircraft, and your ongoing fixed and variable costs are shared across the pool of fractional owners of the aircraft, and you don’t have to worry about the costs of maintaining and storing the aircraft.

 The following are expenses that you can expect to pay as a part owner.
 Your fees will vary depending on many things, including the size of the jet (light jet, midsize, large) and share size.
-Private aviation can be expensive, so it’s important to get into fractional ownership being fully aware of the long term costs.
+Private aviation can be expensive, so it’s important to get into fractional ownership being fully aware of the long-term costs.